MyISAM tables created in previous

 During the conversion of big tables, increase the size of the

-maximum of 80% of physical memory.
-You can also increase the size
+system memory.
+You can also increase the size of

 InnoDB log files.